CodeCreatePlay360/PandaEditor/README.md

 app.run()
 ```

-Demon class provides references to all the most common systems.
+_Demon class_ provides references to all the important systems.

 ```
 class DemonApp(Demon):